Tuesday, February 02, 2016

 Like Phil Connors sometimes we try to manipulate or take advantage of the situation we’re going through, other times we try to fight against it.
 But when we finally stop and examine our lives and priorities, then we pass the test and move forward.
 We learn and grow spiritually from the situation.

-It's not a matter of if the storm is going to come, it's just a question of when.
+It's not a matter of "if" the storm is going to come, it's just a question of "when".
 People have this idea that when you turn your life over to Jesus you won't have any more difficulties.
-Christians are not immune to difficulties and hardships and we are responsible for our reactions to the trials we encounter.
+Christians are not immune to difficulties and hardships but we are responsible for our reactions to the trials we encounter.
 The Apostle Paul probably suffered more hardship than any other Christian and yet he learned to welcome the trials.
 He said “We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 And endurance develops strength of character, and character strengthens our confident hope of salvation.”
 Romans 5:3-4